SteelCompendium/data-md-dse/Bestiary/Monsters/Bugbears/Statblocks/Bugbear Channeler.md

     distance: 3 burst
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: "The channeler chooses one of the following damage types: acid, cold, corruption, fire, or poison."
+        effect: "The channeler chooses one of the following damage types: acid, cold, corruption, fire, or poison."
       - roll: Power Roll + 2
         t1: 2 damage; M < 0 bleeding (save ends)